ammonhaggerty/Societal-Benefit-Score/README.md

 ## Introduction

 The **Societal Benefit Score** is a framework for assessing how a digital product (social network, app, platform, etc.) impacts human well-being.
 Rather than simply labeling features as “good” or “bad,” this system looks at both a platform’s **purpose** (Does it promote health, education, genuine connection?) and the **intensity** of specific design choices (e.g., streaks, FOMO, misinformation).
-By calculating a single numeric score, we can see which platforms lean more toward beneficial outcomes—and which lean more toward addictive or exploitative designs
+By calculating a single numeric score, we can see which platforms lean more toward beneficial outcomes—and which lean more toward addictive or exploitative designs.
+The score value is designed to show if a product or service has a net-positive or net-negative impact on society.
+Zero is the baseline.

 ## Core Principles

 1. **Purpose matters.** The same feature—like streaks or influencer culture—can be positive in a fitness/education setting but negative in an entertainment/ad-driven setting.